-Prior to founding Xilonen, Mayra served for almost a decade as head of Corporate Responsibility and Sustainability at Banorte.
-Under her leadership, Banorte became Mexico’s first bank to join the Dow Jones Sustainability Index; further, Hernández was instrumental to the creation of Mujer Banorte, which opened financial services and new opportunities for 340,000 Mexican women.
-Earlier in her career, Mayra led her own strategic consulting and graphic design firm, working with clients such as Mission Foods and Gruma Corporation.
+Mayra served for almost a decade as the head of Corporate Responsibility and Sustainability at Banorte.
+Under her leadership, it was the first Mexican bank to join the Dow Jones Sustainability Index.
+Mayra was also instrumental in creating Mujer Banorte, which opened financial services and new opportunities for 340,000 Mexican women.
+Prior to this, Mayra led her own strategic consulting and graphic design firm, working with clients such as Mission Foods and Gruma Corporation.

-Mayra currently serves as a board member of the Synergos Institute, among other board commitments.
-Since 2012, she has been a member of the Aspen Institute’s First Movers Fellowship Program, whose mission is to build the courage and conviction of business leaders to think long-term and act in the best interests of society.
+As an investor, Mayra has continued her involvement in the sustainable solutions industry.
+She serves as a board member of Synergos, among other philanthropic commitments.
+Since 2012, Mayra has been a member of the Aspen Institute’s First Movers Fellowship Program, whose mission is to build the courage and conviction of business leaders to think long-term and act in the best interests of society.

-Originally from Monterrey, Mexico, Mayra holds a Bachelor of Arts in Graphic Design from Universidad Euromerican and a Certificate in Administrative Science from Harvard University.
-Mayra travels constantly, but what she values most is spending time with family and loved ones.
+Originally from Monterrey, Mexico, Mayra holds a Bachelor of Arts in Graphic Design from Universidad Iberoamericana and a Certificate in Administrative Science from Harvard University.
+Mayra is an avid traveler, but what she values most is spending time with family, loved ones, and her dear Yorkie, Getty.